 The last nautical miles towards Ona are quite special.
-Here it is shallow, with sandbanks about 4-5 meters below the keel.
-The water is clear and we can always see the bottom clearly.
+Here it is shallow water, with sandbanks about 4-5 meters below the keel.
+The water is clear and we can see the bottom clearly.
 It's like getting a feeling of soaring above the ground.

 The entrance to the guest harbor at Ona is well marked, and we follow the beacons closely to get to the harbor safely.